 - CNHL 1300mAh 100C 4S G

-And highly powerful battery will increase the weight of your drone and may affect other things.
+And the highly powerful battery will increase the weight of your drone and may affect other things.
 Whereas propeller of a large surface area will require low RPM to create enough drag force to lift your drone.

-So whether you use little fast prop or large slow prop, it’s totally up to you.
+So whether you use a little fast prop or large slow prop, it’s totally up to you.
 Consider the following table in which a LiPo battery of 4S is used, notice how the difference in sizes of propellers affects other things.

 There are two things that you need to consider while buying the right propeller for your drone.
 Propeller length and Propeller Pitch.

-Length of the propeller is the diameter of disc that propeller will make during spinning and pitch is the distance that propeller will cover in one revolution if it were moving through a soft solid like a screw through wood.
+Length of the propeller is the diameter of the disc that propeller will make during spinning and pitch is the distance that propeller will cover in one revolution if it were moving through a soft solid like a screw through the wood.

 - RaceKraft 5051 5″ Tri-Blade Prop